Colonoscopy: What to Know

-What Do I Need to Do Before a Colonoscopy?
+What Do I Do Before Exam?

-How Do I Prepare for a Colonoscopy?
+How Do I Prepare?

 How Is a Colonoscopy Performed?

 During your colonoscopy, you’ll lie on your left side on an exam table.
 You’ll get sedatives through a tube in your arm, and you’ll go to sleep.

 During the procedure, the doctor puts a tube-like instrument called a colonoscope into your rectum.
 It’s long but only about a half-inch across.
 It has a light and video camera on the tip so the doctor can see the lining of your colon and tell if there is any problem.